 - Vitis L. sp – also known as grape seed extract, the report cited a study where a water extract of grape seed extract was utilized and it had AI activity

 - Agaricus bisporus – also known as white button mushrooms

 - Trifolium pratense L. – also known as red clover flowers.
 There is a lot of misinformation out there about red clover, please read my article Red Clover Controversy – Safe For Breast Cancer Or Not?

 Update: See two more discussed below – selenium and pomegranate.

 The article also mentioned that coffee, cocoa, collards, stout beer, tomato leaves and even cigarette smoke (!) strongly inhibited aromatase using a microsomal assay.
 I don’t know about you but I’m not eating tomato leaves or breathing in cigarette smoke intentionally!

-Many of the above listed things are not currently being produced as natural supplements, however some are.
-I would suggest you print out this list and take it to your naturopath to see which ones would be safe for you to use.
+Many of the above listed things are not currently being produced as natural supplements.
+I would suggest you print out this list and take it to your naturopath to see which ones would be available and safe for you to use.
 Some of the listed items will be easily available (like #9, #15, #16, #17 #18) and you could easily incorporate them into your diet.

 Something not listed is selenium, we do have research indicating that it acts as a natural aromatase inhibitor, see my article Why Iodine and Selenium Are Useful For Breast Cancer.